 - Learn to Lead Trad

 Respect your partners.
 They are at once teachers, guardian angels, critics, and friends.
-You'll find out they are strong but also vulnerable.
+You'll find they are strong but also vulnerable.
 True partners share trust, friendship, and survival instinct.
-Climbing can be the source of many strong and lasting bonds.
+Climbing can be the source of many strong and lasting friendships.

 Finally, I apologize.
 Rock Climbing is an emotional rollercoaster and for many it becomes a lifestyle.
-The vertical brings us many feelings we'd never expect, some good, and some bad.
+The vertical world brings out feelings we'd never expect, some good, some bad.
 If it really gets into you, you'll never be the same.
 So in the odd chance you look back, see that I played a small part in the beginning of your climbing career, don't curse me, I warned you!

 See also Body Fuel: How to Eat for Performance